Dear reader of ADxS.org, please excuse the disruption.

 Guanfacine has been approved in the USA since 2009, including for adult ADHD.

-In Germany, guanfacine was approved in retarded form in 2015 and came onto the market in 2016 with the indication for ADHD in children and adolescents.1
+In Germany, guanfacine was approved in sustained release form in 2015 and came onto the market in 2016 with the indication for ADHD in children and adolescents.1

 Guafacine is a selective postsynaptic α-2A adrenoreceptor agonist in frontal pyramidal neurons.2